 - Social Marketing Poster Campaign

 Assess your barriers to intervening take a moment to answer these questions about bystander intervention and the barriers that may prevent you from intervening in a given situation.

 - Comprehensive Campus Wide Training - The first training features two distinct and separate tracks: sexual assault prevention and alcohol use intervention.
-More information and registration can be found HERE.
-Register by by 12 noon on February 6th for the Spring 2014 training.
-Training is held every semester to check back for more information about upcoming trainings.
+Training is held every semester, please check back for more information about upcoming trainings.
 Our next two training dates are scheduled for September 4th and 7th.
 You can find more details about the trainings and register through this form.